chamilo/docs/teacher-guide/interactivity_tests/adding_questions_to_the_test.md

 ![](../../.gitbook/assets/graphics139.png)

-_Illustration 51: Tests - Fill the blanks_
+_Illustration: Tests - Fill the blanks_

 The question will appear like this to the learner, who simply needs to type the correct word in to the blank fields: